 is changed to

-650 0$aGermans$zOntario$zWaterloo County.
+650 0$aGermans$zOntario$zWaterloo (Regional municipality).

-In early 1999 the Library of Congress began to issue authority records with form subdivisions in $v, heretofore coded $x.
-LTI analyzed LC's form subdivision usage patterns and created processing guidelines for the assignment of $v.
-Briefly, when a heading contains a subdivision that is valid for use as a form subdivision and it is the last subdivision in the heading, it will be coded as $v, except in certain special cases, e.g., when there is a full link to an LC authority record containing the subdivision in $x.
-Conversely, if the subdivision can be $v, but is not the last subfield in the heading, it will not be changed to $v.
-Exceptions to the latter rule are if it has been identified as a special case which will take a $x following a $v, e.g., $vDictionaries $x[language] or when it is permissible to follow $v with another $v.
+Certain subdivision headings may be coded as topical ($x) or form ($v).
+Authority control processing must attempt to determine the usage in each case.
+In general, when such a subdivision is the last subdivision in the heading, it will be coded as $v, except when there is a full link to an LC authority record with the subdivision in $x.
+Conversely, if it is not the last subfield in the heading, it will be tagged as $x, unless it has been identified as a special case which allows $x to follow $v (e.g., $vDictionaries $x[language]) or when it is permissible to follow $v with another $v.

-Role of Added Cross-References
+Role of Added Cross-References (Variant Access Points)